Click here to learn how to get early access to the 2025 Declutter 365 calendar

 Some people like to have their mail and keys together, such as on a wall mounted mail organizer, even though you can't have many home office supplies in a set up like this.

 Others like something that keeps their mail and other supplies together, such as on a counter in the kitchen.
-Here are some examples of mail organizers available to suit your needs.
+Here's an example of a mail organizer available.

 Step 3: Create A Habit Of Sorting And Purging Your Mail Daily, Including Using The Two Minute Rule